pedestal/pedestal/app/docs/design-spec.md

 The specifics of these examples are described below.

-Q: why is an inform message a vector?
+Q: Why is an inform message a vector of event entries instead of just being an event entry.

 ### Transform messages